Is It Safe to Travel to Bali with the Volcano Erupting?

 Leave Time Around Connecting Flights

-If you’re flying to Europe or the US through regional hubs like Kuala Lumpur or Singapore, allow yourself a day’s layover for your return flight.
-That means that IF the airport is suddenly closed the day you’re due to fly out, you can hop on a boat to Lombok, or arrange a brutal bus ride or expensive car trip to Surabaya, or head to Banyuwangi to fly to Jakarta, and still make your connecting flight.
+If you’re flying to Europe or the US through regional hubs like Kuala Lumpur or Singapore, allow yourself at least a day’s layover for your return flight.
+That means that IF the airport is closed the day you’re due to fly out, you can hop on a boat to Lombok, arrange a brutal bus ride or expensive car trip to Surabaya, or head to Banyuwangi to fly to Jakarta, and still make your connecting flight.
 Also consider booking important connections out of Jakarta, if that’s practicable: it widens your choices of non-Bali airports in the event of crisis.
 Do note that you can follow the projected path of any ash cloud using graphic projections from Darwin VAAC’s volcanic ash advisory.
 So, for example, if your flight home is from Jakarta in two days’ time and an ash cloud starts moving towards Bali airport, you might want to pick up a domestic flight immediately: there are loads.

 Bring N-95 Masks

 Will there be ashfall of a level that could endanger health where you are in Bali while you’re there?
 Probably not.
-But it’s worth being prepared just in case.
-When you’re leaving, donate to the evacuees, who really need them: pay a Gojek motorbike taxi to deliver them to Solemen Indonesia’s dropoff centres.
+But it’s worth being prepared with N-95 masks just in case.
+When you’re leaving, donate them to the evacuees, who really need them: pay a Gojek motorbike taxi to deliver them to Solemen Indonesia’s dropoff centres.

 And, whew!
 I think that’s it!
 If you’ve got any questions I haven’t answered here, feel free to post them in the comments: if I can’t answer them myself, I’ll probably know someone who can.